 My more complex designs - spiral scrolls, layered dots, layered stripes, ‘harlequin’ designs, to name but a few - can take way longer.

 The largest bead I have ever made, which was a complex hazed core merging from handmixed green to hazy white to handmixed blue, with successive layers of encasing, manipulating, more encasing and shaping, took an hour and a half!

 Can I learn how to make beads?

-I’d like to do a course with you - can I take my beads home with me the same day?
+If I do a course, can I take my beads home with me the same day?

 Hot glass needs to be kiln-annealed for lasting strength.
 Beads that cool too quickly will break.
 For this reason, the beads you make will be put into my pre-heated kiln straight from the torch flame as we go along, where they will be annealed (cooled very, very slowly) overnight.
-I aim to post my students’ beads to them the day after their course (or on the following Monday, if the course is on a Friday or Saturday).
+I aim to post my students’ beads to them the next weekday after their course.
 Postage of your beads is included in your course fee.

-Not any more.
-These days I prefer to keep in touch via Twitter and Instagram - do pop over there and follow me to keep up-to-date with what’s going on!
+Pop over to Twitter or Instagram to keep up-to-date with what’s going on!
 Click on the icons at the bottom of this page to find @letfireinspire.

 I update my Journal page frequently, so you’ll also see my latest news on there.

 I have another question - can you help?